tilleul/apple2/applesoft/spc/README.md

 ## Explanation
 To understand what's happening here, you need to know how characters are printed on screen by Applesoft.

-The general routine to print characters on screen is in `$DB5C`.
+The Applesoft general routine to print characters on screen is in `$DB5C` and is named `OUTDO`.
 Here's the routine, taken from [S-C documentor website](http://www.txbobsc.com/scsc/scdocumentor/)

                    1950 *      PRINT CHAR FROM (A)